francojra/mental_health/README.md

 # Data about mental helth

-# Mental health of brazilian population from 1990 to 2015
+# Mental health of population fo Latin America from 1990 to 2015